ampaulg/FlyingGame/README.md

 # WebGL Flying Game

-In a basic playable state, can be seen [here](https://ampaulg.github.io/FlyingGame/).
+In a playable state, can be seen [here](https://ampaulg.github.io/FlyingGame/).

 ## Testing